Soneso/stellar-ios-mac-sdk/README.md

 The soneso open source stellar SDK for iOS &amp; Mac provides APIs to build transactions and connect to [Horizon](https://github.com/stellar/horizon).

+## Danger zone
+This SDK is work in progress and not finished

 ## Installation
 coming soon